martinklepsch/martinklepsch.org/about.markdown

 I used the [Skeleton framework](http://getskeleton.com) to have a basic grid system and a responsive design across different screen resolutions.

+Some parts of this website are not implemented respecting best-practices.
+The reasons for this are a) I don't care because I don't sell anything and b) I like to play with stuff.

 {% include twitter-reply.html %}